survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Loader evaluation order

 It's good to keep in mind that webpack's loaders are always evaluated from right to left and from bottom to top (separate definitions).
 The right-to-left rule is easier to remember when you think about as functions.
 You can read definition `use: ["style-loader", "css-loader"]` as `style(css(input))` based on this rule.

-To see the rule in action, consider the example below:
+Consider the example below:

 ```javascript
 const config = {